 I envision students spending no more than two days per lecture watching the video and writing their answers to the questions.
 Since students should be dedicating about 60 hours to earn a half credit, some students will need to invest time in supplemental reading or other work to gain enough hours.
 You might consider having them tackle an in-depth research paper which would require sufficient hours while also providing something besides the questions for evaluation purposes.

-The presenter for this course is Professor Thomas F. X. Noble, a teacher at University of Notre Dame.
+The presenter for this course is Professor Thomas F. X. Noble, a teacher at the University of Notre Dame.
 It seems almost certain from his language and familiarity with Catholicism, that he is Catholic himself.
-His presentation is somewhat classical in its outlook and treatment of ideas which isn’t surprising in a course that is about “western civilization.”
+His presentation is somewhat classical in its outlook and treatment of ideas which isn’t surprising in a course that is about Western civilization.”

-What makes this course especially good is that Noble makes connections between events, movements, philosophies, religions, culture, and technological advances that have shaped western civilization.
+What makes this course especially good is that Noble makes connections between events, movements, philosophies, religions, culture, and technological advances that have shaped Western civilization.
 He discusses underlying ideas, competing ideologies, and influences from both antiquity and religion.
-Particular emphasis is placed on the roots of western civilization in both the classical and Judeo-Christian worlds.
+Particular emphasis is placed on the roots of Western civilization in both the classical and Judeo-Christian worlds.

 The course covers up through around 1600 A.D., a point at which point Professor Noble says the “essential traditions of the western tradition have anchored themselves.”
 He lists those traditions as the Renaissance, the Reformation, a divided Christendom, interlocking political power relationships, and the scientific revolution.